|

 discusses how to search the online

-DAR Patriot Index
+DAR Patriot Database

 to determine whether a previous DAR application has been